Some notes

 conspirators that Katerina has given birth to a son, in other words, a potential heir to the

 *--Aleksei sobs.
-The couple plans to go to Rome.
-Aleksei suggests they murder Peter.
+The couple plans to leave Russia, to go to Rome.
+Aleksei suggests they murder Peter

 Scene twenty-five

-Feast with baby.
-Peter recapitulates the main themes of the
+Feast with the baby tsarevich.
+Peter recapitulates the main themes of the film

 *--Peter reminds Menshikov of the gloom after Narva.
 Then the